-Interview with Anne-Mari Virolainen, Minister for Trade and International Development of Finland
+Interview with Anne-Mari Virolainen, former Minister for Trade and International Development of Finland

 Date: Tuesday, June 26, 2018

-In 2017, the Government of Finland donated a core contribution of USD 11.6 million to UN Women.
-In addition, the Government contributed USD 6.9 million in multi-bi support – bringing its overall 2017 contribution to approximately USD 18.6 million and making Finland UN Women’s fifth largest contributor.
-In an interview, Minister for Trade and International Development of Finland, Anne-Mari Virolainen, explains why gender equality is Finland’s top priority in foreign and development policy.
+In 2018, the Government of Finland contributed regular resources of USD 12.1 million to UN Women.
+In addition, the Government contributed USD 5.3 million in other resources support—bringing its overall 2018 contribution to approximately USD 18.7 million and making Finland UN Women’s seventh largest contributor.
+In an interview, former Minister for Trade and International Development of Finland, Anne-Mari Virolainen, explains why gender equality is Finland’s top priority in foreign and development policy.

 Why is UN Women a good fit for channeling your development assistance?